 Using video to uncover real human stories means you can give context to your data, get closer to what people think and make informed customer-centric decisions.
 A typical video response is six to eight times longer than a text-based response, which means that in just a matter of clicks you can use video to see what your customers truly think, feel and do – and see real human responses.
 It goes beyond typical survey questions by looking at things with a qualitative lens – offering much greater detail than rating scales (Likert, Graphic, Semantic) or scores (NPS, CSAT, PSAT) alone.

 The result?
-You can get to know real customers at scale and understand the why behind the what - accessing multi-dimensional layers of insight that aren’t achievable with data alone.
+You can get to know real customers at scale and understand the why behind the what – accessing multi-dimensional layers of insight that aren’t achievable with data alone.
 Video market research cuts through the noise to obtain raw, unfiltered context so you can better understand your customers’ true feelings.
-Moreover, by increasing customer closeness, it also allows you to add depth, emotion and authenticity to your data and build real human connections between the people within your organisation and your customers.
+Moreover, by increasing customer closeness, it also allows you to add depth, emotion, and authenticity to your data and build real human connections between the people within your organization and your customers.

 3. Video engages your stakeholders with powerful stories

 Video isn’t just good for engaging with your consumers.
-By humanising your research, you can also drive change and increase influence amongst key stakeholders with memorable customer stories.
+By humanizing your research, you can also drive change and increase influence amongst key stakeholders with memorable customer stories.
 By using agile video market research, you can bring your data to life by putting the human element back into your charts and metrics.
-In end-to-end video research platforms, once your data is collected, industry-leading analytics will find compelling insights in just seconds by using transcription, sentiment and theme-coding to discover customer stories.
+In end-to-end video research platforms, once your data is collected, industry-leading analytics will find compelling insights in just seconds by using transcription, sentiment, and theme-coding to discover customer stories.
 Then intuitive editing tools will help you turn these into powerful, ready-to-share showreels.
-That means you can engage your stakeholders with compelling human stories and bring depth, context, emotion and authenticity to the C-Suite to drive action and change.
+That means you can engage your stakeholders with compelling human stories and bring depth, context, emotion, and authenticity to the C-Suite to drive action and change.

 In conclusion, video enables you to find out exactly what your customers think and feel.
 It allows you to amplify the consumer’s voice while observing verbal and nonverbal cues to bring their perspectives to life.
-Humanising your research in this way results in a ripple effect across your entire organisation all the way to the C-Suite, so you can drive essential stakeholder engagement and start to make crucial improvements and customer-centric decisions.
+Humanizing your research in this way results in a ripple effect across your entire organization all the way to the C-Suite, so you can drive essential stakeholder engagement and start to make crucial improvements and customer-centric decisions.